 Introduction to Agile Values

 To know about the values of agile software, we need to first know what is agile software and the need to develop such software.
-An agile methodology implies software that is incremental, it increases by regular additions.
+An agile methodology implies software that is incremental; it increases by regular additions.
 This approach offers a new version or approach in short intervals.
-This agile process is different from the other traditional approach to software development where the needs and requirements of the users are compiled and then in the end software is built all at once.
+This agile process is different from the other traditional approach to software development where the needs and requirements of the users are compiled, and then, in the end, the software is built all at once.
 Agile Manifesto is a declaration that distinctly states the key values and principles that software developers should follow to guide their work.
 It is the base of the agile movement.
 These are the four values and twelve principles as guidelines.

 4 Agile Values OF Agile Manifesto